digidem/comapeo-map-server/README.md

 - **QR codes** - Scan to exchange device IDs and IP addresses
 - **Manual entry** - Let users type IP addresses

-The sender provides all their local IP addresses in `downloadUrls`.
+The sender provides all their local IP addresses in `mapShareUrls`.
 The receiver tries each until one connects.

 ## Use Cases